wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 read_groups = true
 ```

 !!! tip
-    The properties given below can be configured for a secondary user store through the management console.
+    You can configure the properties below for a secondary user store through the management console.

 <table>
 <thead>